Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Get-MsolContact.md

 ```

 ### -HasErrorsOnly
-The filter for only contacts with validation errors.
+Indicates that this cmdlet returns contacts that have validation errors.

 ```yaml
 Type: Boolean